rashidmakki/mycart/README.md

 })
 ```
 If you are new to backend and nodeJs then clone the repo [mycart-api](https://github.com/rashidmakki/mycart-api.git) and follow the few steps shown there.

+## Step 6:
+Download the react-native-cli : `npm i react-native-cli` if you haven't.
+##### Run the following command from the root folder of your app in the terminal:
+   `npm install`
+   `react-native run-android`
+  on another terminal:  `react-native start`

+*Note:if you are facing issue regarding adb devices or Android SDK, Android SDK Platform, Android Virtual Device that is because you haven't set up [Android Development Environment](https://reactnative.dev/docs/environment-setup)properly.You can also refer to stackoverflow if you are facing issues.*